James-Wickenden/chess3d/README.md

 ## Todo:

 - Parse model OBJs and MTLs into 3d space with openGL
 - Add camera controls w tutorial help with mouse/arrow key movement
 - Create the game logic for chess, based on building the incremental steps of a gameplay session:
-	- Moving pieces
-	- Finding all valid moves given a piece/board
-	- Detecting check
-	- Capturing pieces
 	- Storing moves as notation
-	- Advanced moves: en passant, castling
+	- Advanced moves: en passant
-	- Detecting checkmate
 - Undoing moves with a gamestate stack
 - Adding a PGN to the game window
 - Saving/loading games